 “A one-ounce ‘shot’ of whiskey (50% alcohol) contains as much alcohol as one glass of modern wine (10-23% alcohol) or as one can or bottle of beer (4-6% alcohol).
 Should a Christian drink a shot of whiskey?
 If not, why would it be acceptable to drink a glass of wine or a can of beer?” (“The Bible and Use of Alcoholic Beverages,” GospelWay.com).

-4. We live in a world filled with danger (1 Peter 5:8).
+3. We live in a world filled with spiritual and moral danger (1 Peter 5:8).
 We have great spiritual enemies: the world, the flesh, and the devil.
 It is wise to avoid anything that would produce spiritual weakness and put us in harm’s way.

 “For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables” (2 Timothy 4:3-4).